venkatakrishna06/app.scalepos.in/README.md

 ## Overview

-QuickQuick is a comprehensive restaurant management system designed to streamline and automate various aspects of restaurant operations.
+ScalePOS is a comprehensive restaurant management system designed to streamline and automate various aspects of restaurant operations.
 The frontend application is built with modern web technologies to provide a responsive and intuitive user interface for restaurant staff and management.